shaonsina/sina-extension-for-elementor/readme.txt

 = 2.2.2 - 22-06-2019 =
 - Fixed: Piechart browser issue
 - Fiexd: Blogpost height
-- Added: Navigation top option to Banner Slider, Content Slider, Posts Carousel & Review Carousel
+- Added: Navigation top option to all Slider & Carousel
 - Added: Inline & Margin option to User Counter & Visit Counter
 - Improved
 **NOTE: Some widgets has been changed.
 So, please review your site after update.**